the-letter-e-production/Express-MVC/README.md

 ```

 **Special Routing**:
-You are not required to provide a callback function to `.addRoute`, in fact, there are two alternate options...
+You are not required to provide a callback function to the `Route` object, in fact, there are two alternate options...